It may be effective but is it ethical? The ethics of transformational change

 - Location: Inter-Disciplinary Ethics Applied

-Join the first in a series of professional open events from the IDEA Centre designed for embedding ethical thinking into leadership.
+Join the first in a series of professional development events from the IDEA Centre - designed for embedding ethical thinking into leadership.

 We bring a unique blend of academic research and insight, business acumen and practical commercial knowledge and experience.
 Robust insight and rigour on ethical leadership from the academic world is grounded and brought to life through the experiences of leaders who are grappling with real ethical challenges in their working lives.